Summertime (Film Review): An Electrifying Portrait of LA

 Unfortunately, Summertime never always comes together into a satisfying whole.
 With its varied poetic voices, not all of the writing and performances are entirely compelling, as some of them seem inconsequential and ignored by the larger picture in the end when several of them come together.
 They don’t always flow together so evenly, especially in the first half, and the transitions between the different stories aren’t always so smooth.
 However, it’s during that second half in a pivotal and gripping scene inside a burger joint where the film starts to come together and finally finds a comfortable sense of rhythm that it rides until the end that you can’t let go of.
 And, with its assured visual direction and vibrant characters, Summertime never fails to hold your attention as it sparkles with plenty of raw emotional energy, wit, and passion.

-Summertime is available to watch digitally at the 47th Seattle International Film Festival on April 8-18, 2021.
-Click here to watch the film on the festival’s platform and here for our recommendations of films to watch at SIFF.
+Summertime premiered digitally at the 47th Seattle International Film Festival on April 8-18, 2021.